equalisysdev/lofi-girl-pwa/README.md

-*This is basicaly the content of the about.html file*
+*This is basically the content of the about.html file*

 # About this Project
 This project is a lofi girl progressive web app (PWA) developed by Equalisys.